 But before I became comfortable in my own skin, it’s not like I was in denial or anything but the taunts of being called gay were hard.
 It’s almost like someone is telling a secret about you and you don’t want anyone to know.
+(Coming out)

 Also at that age, before you learn anything about pride, there is always a negative connotation with homosexuality.
 If someone is calling you gay, it’s a negative thing.
 The earlier people learn there is absolutely nothing wrong with being GLBTIQ, the happier people will be.
 It’s great because I’ve seen it more and more that when kids are being called gay nowadays, they’re just like, “so what”.